Korean hip-hop: 2010s–present: Mainstream popularity with Show Me the Money and growth of independent labels

 In 2015, Unpretty Rapstar aired as a spin-off of Show Me the Money.
 This music competition focused on female rappers including Season 1 runner-up Jessi, who the following year starred in KBS 2TV's Sister's Slam Dunk.
 It also featured Tymee who is known to be the fastest female rapper in Korea.
 In 2017, High School Rapper launched its first season and became a huge success, bringing many young amateur rappers to stardom.
-Many of the successful participants in High School Rapper signed with major hip hop labels exemplified by Haon of h1gher Music, Ash Island of Ambition Musik and Young B of Indigo Music.
-Unpretty Rapstar and High School Rapper enabled hip hop music to become one of the most popular music genres in Korea, especially among the younger generation.
+Many of the successful participants in High School Rapper signed with major hip-hop labels exemplified by Haon of h1gher Music, Ash Island of Ambition Musik and Young B of Indigo Music.
+Unpretty Rapstar and High School Rapper enabled hip-hop music to become one of the most popular music genres in Korea, especially among the younger generation.

-In 2016, the Korea Foundation cited Korean hip hop as a new trend in the Korean wave, the term commonly used to refer to the recent spread of Korean pop culture throughout the world.
+In 2016, the Korea Foundation cited Korean hip-hop as a new trend in the Korean wave, the term commonly used to refer to the recent spread of Korean pop culture throughout the world.

-Starting in 2016, major hip hop labels in Korea started creating their sub-labels, mostly to nurture young hip hop musicians also referred to as the fourth generation rappers.
-Illionaire Records established Ambition Musik in 2016 by signing with 3 artists who gained popularity through SMTM (Hash Swan, Keemhyoeun, ZENE THE ZILLA).
-Just Music followed up with its new label Indigo music, mostly bringing in teenage rappers performed in High School Rapper season 1 including Osshun Gum, Young B, and Noel.
+Starting in 2016, major hip-hop labels in South Korea started creating their sub-labels, mostly to nurture young hip-hop musicians also referred to as the fourth generation rappers.
+Illionaire Records established Ambition Musik in 2016 by signing 3 artists who gained popularity through SMTM (Hash Swan, Keemhyoeun, ZENE THE ZILLA).
+Just Music followed up with its new label Indigo music, mostly bringing in teenage rappers who performed in High School Rapper season 1 including Osshun Gum, Young B, and Noel.
 Jay Park of AOMG founded H1GHR Music in joint with Seattle-based producer Cha Cha Malone and signed with young musicians such as Sik-K, Groovy Room and Haon.
-As these hip hop labels and sub-labels were getting bigger, they were continuously making their voices louder against the large K-pop agencies that have been dominating the Korean music industry since the 2000s.
+As these hip-hop labels and sub-labels were getting bigger, they were continuously making their voices louder against the large K-pop agencies that have been dominating the Korean music industry since the 2000s.